What causes and maintains diet culture?

 Move because it feels good in your body and head but don’t forget to rest!

-Diets are usually short term interventions focused on rigid, strict and restricting food plans with aim
+Diets are usually short term interventions focused on rigid, strict and restricting food plans with the aim

 of losing weight.